liamzdenek/stitch-fix-application/memory-bank/activeContext.md

 4. **Email Sending in Production**:
    - Question: How to handle email sending in production?
    - Options: Verify sender and recipient domains in SES, request production access, use a different email service
-   - Current approach: For testing, we could modify the Lambda to skip actual email sending and just mark emails as "SENT" in DynamoDB
+   - Current approach: Modified the Lambda to skip actual email sending and just mark emails as "SENT" in DynamoDB

 ## Key Insights